benmvp/slides/2016/connect/nav-react.md

 NOTES:

-- As your app grows larger you may find that you're making lots of API requests
+- As your app grows larger you may find that you're making lots of Rest API requests
 - A single user action can result in 3 or more AJAX requests because of how the micro-services are divided
 - There are cutting-edge technologies to tackle this problem